Disclaimer: We may receive a commission for products purchased through some links in this article.

 If your mic isn’t getting a good sound off of your USB connection alone, then this can give it up to 25 decibels of gain without muddying the sound at all.

 While the Cloudlifter is undoubtedly very limited in use, it’s also a lot less expensive than any of the other preamps reviewed here as a direct result.

 It’s great for people who are working alone and with digital equipment, primarily, thanks to its compatibility with USB interfaces.
 As such, if you’re a home studio guru, in-studio podcaster, or you’re recording your voice for any reason and you don’t need a preamp other than to improve the overall quality of your vocal output, then this niche product is doing to do precisely what you need it to.

-- Compatible with tube, battery, or power supply driven microphones – safe for all passive ribbons with no transfer of Phantom
+- EXCELLENT COMPATIBILITY: This microphone activator is compatible with tube, battery, or power supply driven microphones – safe for all passive ribbons with no transfer of Phantom power.

 While perhaps not as minimalist as the Cloudlifter, the Presonus Tube Pre v2 is a pocket-sized desktop ready microphone preamp that’s easy to fit into any studio or home studio.